Duggar lawyer pleads for new trial before appeals court panel after child porn conviction

 • "Whether the district court erred by denying Duggar's motion to suppress statements after a federal agent physically stopped him from contacting his attorney and subsequently interrogated him outside the presence of his counsel."

-EXIF metadata is a set of metadata attached to photo or video files, such as when and where a photo was taken and with what device.
+EXIF metadata is a set of data attached to photo or video files, such as when and where a photo was taken and with what device.
 It stands for exchangeable image file format.

 Brooks rejected similar arguments during and after Duggar's trial.